⚠️ CAUTION — With Conditions — Cashews

 Salted cashews cause sodium toxicityHIGHAll dogs — never salted

 Indian-specific concerns: Diabetic dogs, obese apartment dogs (Labs, Pugs, Beagles with limited exercise), puppies under 3 months, senior dogs, and dogs with kidney or liver conditions should be treated with extra care when it comes to Cashews.
-Always consult your vet for dogs with pre-existing health conditions.
+If there's an underlying condition, let your vet weigh in before sharing.

 🚨 Call your vet immediately if your dog shows: